 Our Company conducts business in more than 200 countries.
 Due to our global operations, weaknesses in the currencies of some of these countries are often offset by strengths in others.
 Our foreign currency management program is designed to mitigate, over time, a portion of the potentially unfavorable impact of exchange rate changes on net income and earnings per share.
-Taking into account the effects of our hedging activities, the impact of changes in foreign currency exchange rates increased our reported operating income for the three months ended April 2, 2010, by approximately 9 percent compared to the comparable period in the prior year.
-Based on the anticipated benefits of the hedging coverage that is in place and currently forecasted foreign currency exchange rates, the Company expects fluctuations in foreign currencies to have a slightly favorable impact on operating income for the full-year 2010.
+Taking into account the effects of our hedging activities, the impact of changes in foreign currency exchange rates increased our reported operating income for the three and six months ended July 2, 2010, by approximately 4 percent and 6 percent compared to the comparable periods in the prior year, respectively.
+Based on the anticipated benefits of the hedging coverage that is in place and currently forecasted foreign currency exchange rates, the Company expects fluctuations in foreign currencies to have a slightly favorable impact on operating income for the full year 2010

 The government in Venezuela has enacted certain monetary policies that restrict the ability of companies to pay dividends from retained earnings.
 As of December 31, 2009, cash held by our Venezuelan subsidiary accounted for approximately 2 percent of our consolidated cash and cash equivalents balance.
 Subsequent to December 31, 2009, the Venezuelan government announced a currency devaluation, and Venezuela was determined to be a hyperinflationary economy.
-As a result, our local subsidiary was required to use the U.S. dollar as its functional currency and we recorded a net remeasurement loss of approximately \$103 million during the three months ended April 2, 2010, in the line item other income (loss) - net in our condensed consolidated statements of income.
+As a result, our local subsidiary was required to use the U.S. dollar as its functional currency and we recorded a net remeasurement loss of approximately \$103 million during the first quarter of 2010, in the line item other income (loss) - net in our condensed consolidated statement of income.

 The Company will continue to manage its foreign currency exposures to mitigate, over time, a portion of the impact of exchange rate changes on net income and earnings per share.
-Refer to Note D of

-Notes to Condensed Consolidated Financial Statements for additional information on the Company's foreign currency management program.
+Refer to Note D of Notes to Condensed Consolidated Financial Statements for additional information on the Company's foreign currency management program.